 AssessmentAssessment is carried out via a very broad mix of methods including: essays, creative projects, presentations, public performances, portfolios and a Major Project, which may include creative work.

 Assessment is also used as a learning tool, and you gain the ability to improvise, sight-read and generally 'think on your feet', whilst also developing skills in reflective preparation, drafting and revision of work.
-All students are encouraged to use self-help packages, particularly for aural training, and to undertake an extensive listening programme.
+You are encouraged to use self-help packages, particularly for aural training, and to undertake an extensive listening programme.
 We also affirm the view that music provides a most effective and flexible discipline within which transferable interpersonal skills can be developed.
 To support learning and assessment a range of module resources is available online, enabling the access of course materials off-campus.

 FacilitiesLocated in purpose-built accommodation, the Anglia Ruskin Music Centre includes lecture and practice rooms, a recital hall, plus the Mumford Theatre, a full-size receiving house for professional touring companies.
 There is also a group of five state-of-the-art computer music studios for the creation, recording and manipulation of acoustic and electronically produced sound.
 The studios house a range of technological equipment, including a wide selection of specialist computer hardware and software.
-All computers have full internet and intranet access and are supported by extensive online facilities and resources.
+All computers have full Internet and intranet access and are supported by extensive online facilities and resources.

 In terms of instruments, you have access to five grand pianos, including a new Steinway Model D, two harpsichords, a range of orchestral instruments including alto flutes, two cors anglais, an oboe d'amore, Eb, alto and bass clarinets, a contrabassoon and a bass saxophone and a selection of baroque and Renaissance instruments including cornets and natural trumpets and a consort of recorders.
 Our department also has a range of traditional instruments from India (including two sitars), China (including a Chinese zither) and Africa (including a set of Ghanaian drums) and a Balinese Gamelan.